Pressure regulator replacement frequency

 How do I know if my pressure regulator needs to be replaced?

-Signs that your pressure regulator may need to be replaced include fluctuating water pressure, leaks around the regulator, or the regulator failing to maintain a consistent pressure.
+Signs that your pressure regulator may need replacement include low water pressure, fluctuating pressure, or leaks around the regulator.

 Can I replace a pressure regulator myself?

-While it is possible for a homeowner to replace a pressure regulator, it's generally recommended to have a licensed plumber perform this task to ensure it's done properly and to code.
+While some homeowners may be able to replace a pressure regulator themselves, it's generally recommended to have a professional plumber handle this task to ensure it's done properly and safely.

 Connect with certified professionals in your area